boyanyordanov/store-integrator/Readme.md

 ## Limitations

 - eBay does not allow variation images for multiple properties.
 Currently accepts only images on product (parent for variations) level
+- Users need to supply a user token for their account

+## TODO

+- Factories to simplify initialization
+- Editing an item on eBay (it's better done with multiple requests [docs](http://developer.ebay.com/DevZone/XML/docs/Reference/ebay/ReviseFixedPriceItem.html#ReviseFixedPriceItem))
+- Some methods return the raw responses from eBay (would bebetter with custom data objects)
+- Defining interfaces for the data objects to use them as bridge between the domain model of the application and the integrator for ease of use.
+- Pretty much everything for Amazon

 ## Contributors